wang0665/SmartDB-InfluxDB/InfluxDB.md

 ## InfluxDB Basic

 We are using InfluxDB for our database.
-It is a time series database.
+It is a time-series database.

+The manual of InfluxDB can be found at [here](https://docs.influxdata.com/influxdb/v1.7/)

+Please read this before you do any coding

-### important note for operating the DB
+### Important note for operating the DB

 * DO NOT do a heavy query such as more than 12 hours data query, schedule a task and do a periodic query and summary to reduce the load of the server
 * DO NOT share the ip address, user name, password with other's people

-### Visualization tools for InfluxDB
+### Visualization tools for InfluxDB [Chronograf]

 - Suppose you IP address is 127.0.0.1 [replace this accordingly]